Canton, North Carolina: History

 Canton had 350 people when work began.
 When the Champion Fibre Company mill opened in 1908, it had about 1000 employees and resulted in other related jobs being created, including construction of neighborhoods such as Fibreville, with 60 homes for employees.
 Thomson had great respect for the workers, believing those who had wealth should provide jobs for those who needed them, and began an annual Labor Day celebration in 1906, which continued a hundred years later.

 When Champion owners decided to close the plant in 1997 because of environmental issues, the employees purchased the plant and formed Blue Ridge Paper Company.
 Under an ESOP, the employees owned a 45% stake in the new company.
 The plant was sold to Evergreen Packaging, which in 2020 became Pactiv Evergreen.
 The Blue Ridge Southern Railroad served the plant and has a small railyard next to it.
 On March 6, 2023, Pactiv Evergreen announced the mill would close in the summer, affecting 1,100 workers.
+The documentary Papertown by New Union Studios, telling the story of the mill's closing, premiered in Canton in May 2026 and at the Mountainfilm Festival in Telluride, Colorado.

 The Canton Main Street Historic District and Colonial Theater are listed on the National Register of Historic Places.

 On August 17, 2021, Tropical Storm Fred flooded the town near the Pigeon River.
 As of June 2022, many buildings surrounding the river were still not usable as a result of the storm.
 In nearby Cruso, six people died as a result from the flooding, many of which at Laurel Bank Campground.
 Flooding from Hurricane Helene in September 2024 was even worse.